What can you do in Girona if you have just 5 or 6 hours to spare?

 Actually, quite a lot.

-Our hotel was located in the centre of Girona, next to the Onyar river.
+Our hotel was located in the center of Girona, next to the Onyar river.
 We started out early after breakfast and followed the river northwards – passed the brightly painted façades of the houses – heading closer and closer to the unmissable Girona Cathedral.

 Along the way we passed several bridges decorated with vibrant red hanging geraniums.
 Everywhere we looked, it seemed the locals were busy working on intricate and colourful street decorations.
 A common theme was chopped tree branches, which were painted in various colours and then arranged into interesting and surprising pieces of artwork.

 The whole town seemed to be alive with creative activity.

 Springtime in Girona

 In fact, this was all in preparation for Girona Flower Time – the main event of the spring (from 7th to 15th May), with 179 floral projects spread throughout the city.

 Heading up into the old and narrow alleyways of the Jewish Quarter, the path becomes progressively steeper.
 This area is atmospheric and steeped in history.
 No wonder they chose this and other locations in Girona for filming parts of Season 6 of A Game of Thrones.